prometheusresearch-archive/react-stylesheet/README.md

 ## Usage

-The convention is that a composite React component should define a stylesheet (a mapping from names to React compoennts) as a class property:
+The convention is that a composite React component should define a stylesheet (a mapping from names to React components) as a class property:

 ```javascript
 import React from 'react'